 The 29-year-old competitor is the fastest burrito eater and the fastest Terry’s chocolate orange devourer.

 24. Justin Bieber Look-Alike Was Caught Eating Burrito in the Wrong Way

 In 2018, a photo surfaced on Reddit that showed the Canadian singer’s lookalike eating a burrito from the middle instead of from one of the ends.
 The pink-hoodie-clad man was sitting on a park bench and was gorging down the burrito.

 People mistook the guy for Justin Bieber, and the photo became viral on the internet.
 However, it was clarified later that the man wasn’t Justin Bieber but, in fact, his look-alike.

 25. Burrito Is Nutritious and Fulfilling

-Burrito is packed with excellent nutrients – protein, carbs, and minerals.
-The reason why it is so fulfilling is because of its large size and wholesome fillings.
+Burritos are packed with excellent nutrients – protein, carbs, and minerals.
+The reason why it is so popular and satisfying is because of its large size and wholesome fillings.